AlainParadis/HEAL610/lit-review.md

 Effective support strategies include personalized coaching, specialized pre-employment training focused on self-advocacy and disclosure strategies, and flexible work structures {% cite lamper_accessible_2024 %}.
 Additionally, engaging industry partners in equity discussions and developing formal EDI policies rather than case-by-case approaches is essential for creating inclusive workplace environments {% cite itano-boase_exploring_2021 %}, {% cite tunny_future_2022 %}.

 The evidence suggests that truly inclusive WIL requires removing arbitrary requirements, providing specialized support throughout the WIL process, engaging industry partners in creating inclusive workplaces, and advocating for policy reforms to expand eligibility criteria for government funding programs {% cite itano-boase_exploring_2021 %}, {% cite tunny_future_2022 %}{% cite lamper_accessible_2024 %}.

----

-Doing so is crucial because it minimizes resistance.
-It aligns the change initiative with the organization’s identity.
-Ignoring these factors can lead to disengagement, as stakeholders may bristle at changes that conflict with the organization’s cultural values.

--   {% cite lester_work-integrated_2016 %} has a lot of on barriers to engagement on p.17.
--   {% cite ruskin_engaging_2021 %}
-    -   Addresses many good points about resistance and obstacles to employer participation.
--   Employers are more inclined to advance discussions and make the required commitments to supervision, evaluation, and feedback in order to ensure high-quality student outcomes if they see the possible advantages and benefits {% cite henderson_strengthening_2017 %}.
--   {% cite jackson_employer_2017 %}: Employer understanding of Work-Integrated Learning and the challenges of engaging in work placement opportunities

 ## Discussion